 I want to thank Amy Sun, the Fab Folk, and my kids Megan, Kalie and Logan for drumming up so much support for FRI’s run at this years Milbloggies award.
 I also need to thank America’s First Sergeant at Castra Praetoria and Kanani Fong at The Kitchen Dispatch for their support for FRI’s first attempt at winning a milblog award.
 For my readers who have not voted yet I’m about 20 down and can use some help (look for me in the “Veteran” category).
 Vote early vote often – that is the Chicago Way.

-Operation Moshtarak, which was the taking of the Taliban infested area around Marjah by the 2nd Marine Expeditionary Brigade has proven to be much more difficult than previous operations in the Helmand Province.
+The holding phase Operation Moshtarak in the Taliban infested area around Marjah has proven to be much more difficult than previous Marine operations in the Helmand Province.
 The clearing phase was successful despite problems with the new rules regarding artillery and air delivered ordnance.
 It is the holding phase that is proving to be a problem.
 The Taliban still control most of the village hamlets and are exacting a heavy toll on local people who cooperate with the Marines or Afghan Government.
 The New York Times has a pretty good article on the problem here.
 The Marines have a limited number of options with which to deal with entrenched guerrillas.
 They did a good job of driving the Taliban underground.
 Their campaign against known Taliban leaders and fixers, which was conducted by the varsity SF guys was also very effective netting every named target on the Joint Prioritized Effects List (J-PEL) except one, who made it back to Pakistan despite being wounded.
 His code name is now Dr. Brydon.

 Phase One of Operation Moshtarak went well.
-Now phase two is going to cost the Marines time, which is one or more of the three (time, ammunition, or manpower) of the most important combat commodities available to commanders.
+Now phase two is going to cost the Marines time, which is one or more of the three (time, ammunition, or manpower) of the most important combat commodities available to combat commanders.
 It seems to me that the only effective option would be to put “pseudo-operators” into the field just as the Selous Scouts did back in the 1970’s.
 False Flag Operations with Afghan fighters led by American Marines who look and operate like squads of Taliban roaming the countryside at night appeals to me.
-It would work too, but would take time and some real horse power from on high to be developed and deployed.
-There are legalities involved with having troops from ISAF forces operating out of uniform in local dress.
-It also would take considerable time to train up for missions of that nature.
+It would work too, but would take years to develop the American participants even if such a radical idea were every attempted.
 A better bet (from way outside the box) would be to employ squads of vicious, highly trained midgets.
 Nobody takes fighting midgets seriously until it is too late.
 That is human nature.
 We could downsize all the million dollar MRAP’s, making them small enough to be of use in this country too.
 It is not like we do not already have a crappy little rifle for them to use in the inventory.
-But that is not going to happen either (for obvious reasons but it is an original idea) so we will have to see how the Marines “adapt, improvise and overcome;” my money is still on them.
+But that is not going to happen either (for obvious reasons but it is an original idea) so we will have to see how the Marines “adapt, improvise and overcome;” my money is on them.

 There is another way of doing M&E which, like the idea of using highly trained midgets, seemed to be a bridge too far with US Government agencies.
 It required USG agencies to share satellite imagery and to access civilian programs like Goggle Earth from the SIPRnet accounts.
 After years of effort it appears that counter-bureaucrats inside the USG machine have successfully figured out how to make their products relevant in the challenging world of counterinsurgency stability operations.